 The difficulty of the driving is only amusing until you reach the notorious racetrack mission.
 For those not familiar with this part of the story, it's set up by the bizarre premise that first-time race driver Tommy has to win to protect Don Salieri's gambling scam.
 Anything but first place isn't good enough.
 Back in the day, this early mission was so hard it prevented many players from ever seeing the majority of Mafia's story, so inhumanly fast were its AI drivers.

 For this writeup I tried to beat it on 'extreme' difficulty six times, and found it laughably tough to even approach first place.
 Remembering how close I came to punching my dad's computer 12 years ago, I ended up coasting it on the easiest difficulty.
-Full disclosure: I had a friend of mine win the race for meback in 2002.
-That sounds pathetic, but it really was the hardest thing ever in videogames.

 While the shooting is probably as out of date as the driving, I think it remains entertaining to me because I'm so tired of the cover system being the only solution to the logic issues of third-person combat.
 In Mafia, you make your own cover behind doorways and corridors, and given that you're only about as tough as the enemies you're fighting, each venture into open territory feels like a Wild West duel.
-It's slightly too hard and poorly checkpointed, but the feeling of chance and aggression is more exciting than the blind shooting from cover that pervades today's games.
+It's slightly too hard and poorly checkpointed, but the feeling of chance and aggression is often more exciting than the blind shooting from cover that pervades today's games.